The Utah VHF Society

 Tone: 100.0 Hz Mt.

-Eldon (North of Flagstaff, AZ) - Operated by the
+Elden (North of Flagstaff, AZ) - Operated

 Arizona Repeater Association, this repeater is usually linked to the